 All generators will have at least a couple of bolts, although after a while some of these bolts will loosen up.
 If you have an older generator then you will notice that it vibrates a lot and produces a lot of noise, this is because the bolts are loose and some of the components are not attached correctly.
 Ideally, you should tighten the bolts right before you place the generator in storage, this way even if they rust they will still be tight.

-Generators contain magnetic coils that generate the electricity, once there is no more fuel in the generator the coils will be demagnetized.
+Generators contain magnetic coils that generate electricity, once there is no more fuel in the generator the coils will be demagnetized.
 In the worst-case scenario, this means that you have to repair or even replace the generator.
 The main reason why the magnetic coils demagnetize without fuel is that the devices that are powered by the generator will actually demagnetize the coils.
 Some generators can work without fuel if they are not powering any device, although this really depends on the type of generator you are using.

-Most top of the line generator brands do contain a transfer switch, although you have to check it in the users manual if your generator has one.
-Most people run their generator and they feed several devices directly from the generator which could end up in backfeeding which will sooner or later damage the generator.
+Most top of the line generator brands do contain a transfer switch, although you have to check it in the user’s manual if your generator has one.
+Most people run their generators and they feed several devices directly from the generator which could end up in backfeeding which will sooner or later damage the generator.
 If your generator doesn’t have a transfer switch then you can easily get one as they are fairly cheap but they will extend the life of your generator significantly.